 Companies and entrepreneurs can promote their brand, sell their products and services, and step into the roll of go-to-sources of information for their target audience.

 YouTube is the second largest search engine behind Google and the premiere site to share videos and watch video content.
-Every day people watch 1 billion hours of video on YouTube (YouTube, 2019)
+Every day people, around the world, watch 1 billion hours of video on YouTube (YouTube, 2022)

 YouTube is the video home base for mass media, business, celebrity, science, politics, and countless other niches.